 Students wanting to attend an Ontario University need to, at minimum, meet program entry requirements.
 Students are strongly encouraged to begin researching programs and schools of interest during their grade 10 year.
 It is highly recommended that students and parents/guardians familiarize themselves with the application process, important dates, campus visits, and scholarships and financial aid.

-This year's Ontario Universities Fair will take place September 25 to 27, 2015, 10am-5pm daily at the Metro Toronto Convention Centre.
+Ontario Universities Fair will take place September 28 to 30, 2018, 10am-5pm daily at the Metro Toronto Convention Centre.
 The OUF is a free event where you can interact with representative from all 21 Ontario universities under one roof.

 University Application Instructions